tsmdt/UBi/data/markdown/medien_fachliche-recherche_betriebswirtschaftslehre_corporate-and-financial-databases.md

 **Access:**

+* Access to Workspace is limited to faculty and students at the University of Mannheim.
+* Frequent users can request a personal account, granting remote access to the database from their own device.
+Employees of the University of Mannheim and doctoral students can request an account for the duration of the semester.
+Students can request an account for the duration of 3 months.
-* Student-access to the database is provided via remote access to the two terminals.
-Access is managed via the ILIAS group Finance Databases (https://ilias.uni-mannheim.de/goto.php?target=crs_1227320&client_id=ILIAS).
-For questions regarding access to Workspace, please contact the subject librarian for business administration (https://www.bib.uni-mannheim.de/en/resources/subject-specific-research/).
+* Short-term remote access is also possible via two virtual terminals.
+The terminals are managed via the ILIAS group Finance Databases (https://ilias.uni-mannheim.de/goto.php?target=crs_1227320&client_id=ILIAS).
+* For questions regarding access to Workspace, please contact the subject librarian for business administration (https://www.bib.uni-mannheim.de/en/resources/subject-specific-research/).
+For questions regarding the ILIAS group, please contact Stefan Scharnowski (https://www.bwl.uni-mannheim.de/theissen/team/postdocs-und-doktoranden/stefan-scharnowski/).
-* For academic staff access is available at the Chair of Finance.
-The terminal can be accessed remotely.
-Access ist managed via the ILIAS group Finance Databases (https://ilias.uni-mannheim.de/goto.php?target=crs_1227320&client_id=ILIAS).
-Frequent users can register for a personal account, granting access to the database from their own device without using remote desktop or booking a slot.
-Further information can be found in the mentioned ILIAS group.
-For questions, please contact Stefan Scharnowski (https://www.bwl.uni-mannheim.de/theissen/team/postdocs-und-doktoranden/stefan-scharnowski/).
-* Access to Workspace is limited to faculty and students of the University of Mannheim.